Australian cuisine: South Australia

-South Australia has FruChocs, King George whiting, and a range of food of German origin including mettwurst, Bienenstich (beesting), streuselkuchen (German cake) and fritz.
-The state has its own iconic brands such as Farmers Union Iced Coffee, YoYo biscuits, Balfours frog cakes.
-Jubilee cake is a specialty of South Australia.
+South Australia has FruChocs, King George whiting, and a range of foods of German origin including mettwurst, Bienenstich (beesting), streuselkuchen (German cake) and fritz.

+The State also has its own iconic brands such as Farmers Union Iced Coffee, YoYo biscuits and Balfours frog cakes.
+Jubilee cake is a specialty of South Australia, as is the Kitchener bun.

 In Adelaide, a variant on the meat pie is the pie floater, which is a meat pie served in a bowl of pea soup.